fluidkey/fluidkey-stealth-account-kit/README.md

 The Fluidkey Stealth Account Kit is an open source TypeScript library containing the core cryptographic functions used by [Fluidkey](https://fluidkey.com).
-It enables anyone to independently generate and recover Fluidkey stealth smart accounts and related funds.
+It enables anyone to independently generate and recover stealth smart accounts and related funds.

+A written companion explaining the usage of the kit in Fluidkey's processes can be found in the [technical walkthrough](https://docs.fluidkey.com/technical-walkthrough).

 We hope to see more developers build privacy-preserving applications with the kit.
 If you have questions about the kit or want to contribute, reach out at hey@fluidkey.com.

-A written companion explaining the usage of the kit in Fluidkey's processes can be found in the [technical walkthrough](https://docs.fluidkey.com/technical-walkthrough).

 Contents
 --------